Error estimate of a bi-fidelity method for kinetic equations with random parameters and multiple scales: Error estimate of the bi-fidelity modeling for the Boltzmann equation

 where $\mu=\cos\theta \in [-1,1]$, and $|\nu| \leq r$ (the constant $r$ is associated to the regularity of the initial data in the random space), $C_b$, $\widetilde C_b$ and $C$ are all constants.
 Let $\left(\psi_j \right)_{j\geq 1}$ be an {\it affine representer} of the random initial data $h_{\text{in}}$, which by definition means that \cite{Cohen15}

-where $\tilde h_0 = \tilde h_0(x,v)$ is independent of $z$, and the sequence $\left( ||\psi_j||_{L^{\infty}(V)}\right)_{j\geq 1}\in \ell^p$ for $0<p<1$, with $V$ representing the physical space. \end{assumption} The reason we assume \eqref{h-AF} is based on \cite{Cohen15}, where the readers will see in the later of this section when we estimate the projection error of the greedy algorithm.
-Under the assumption for the collision kernel \eqref{Coll}, we know from \cite{LJ-UQ} that if the initial data satisfies
+where $\tilde h_0 = \tilde h_0(x,v)$ is independent of $z$, and the sequence $\left( ||\psi_j||_{L^{\infty}(V)}\right)_{j\geq 1}\in \ell^p$ for $0<p<1$, with $V$ representing the physical space. \end{assumption} { The reason we need to assume compact support of random variable $z$ and \eqref{h-AF} is because one needs such an assumption in \cite{Cohen15}}, the result we rely upon when we estimate the projection error for greedy algorithm later this section.
+This is only a technical assumption while the numerical implemendation does not require this.